 Court Docket Number: 1:13-CR-00346-SS

-Sentencing has been scheduled for August 29, 2014 at 9:00 a.m. before Judge Sam Sparks for the Western District of Texas, Courtroom 2, United States Courthouse, 501 West Fifth Street, Austin, Texas 78701.
+This case is assigned to the Honorable Judge Sam Sparks in the Western District of Texas, Courtroom 2, United States Courthouse, 501 West Fifth Street, Austin, Texas 78701.

 On July 17, 2013, the U.S. District Court for the Western District of Texas unsealed an indictment charging Michael Baker, the former chief executive officer of ArthroCare Corporation (ArthroCare) and Michael Gluk, ArthroCare’s former chief financial officer, with one count of conspiracy to commit wire and securities fraud (Count 1: 18 U.S.C. § 1349), 11 counts of wire fraud (Counts 2-12: 18 U.S.C. § 1343) and two counts of securities fraud (Counts 13-15: 18 U.S.C. § 1348).
 The indictment also charges Baker with three counts of false statements (Counts 15-17: 18 U.S.C. § 1001).
 The charges stem from a scheme to defraud and conceal from ArthroCare’s shareholders, the investing public, and ArthroCare’s internal accountants and external auditors the true nature of ArthroCare’s financial condition, ultimately causing ArthroCare’s earnings to be inflated by tens of millions of dollars.
 The indictment also seeks forfeiture (18 U.S.C. § 981(a)(1)(C).
 ArthroCare’s stock was traded under the stock symbol ARTC.